4

 I’d also like to point out that treadmills have gotten a bit more expensive over the last year- well, some of them have anyway.

-Unfortunately, some of the top picks from the previous year had to be scratched because they got too darn expensive to keep on this list (like Sole’s F63, but more on that later).
+Unfortunately, some of the top picks from previous years have had to be scratched because they got too darn expensive to keep on this list (like Sole’s F63, but more on that later).

 I think it had a lot to do with the whole inflation thing – like everything else, fitness equipment is tending to get a little more expensive.

-Regardless, this year’s guide has been adjusted so that all of the treadmills on this list are actually under $1000 and are available for purchase (at the time of writing this anyway- things seem to change as the year goes on).
+Regardless, this year’s guide has been adjusted so that all of the treadmills on this list are actually under $1000 and are available for purchase (at the time of writing this anyway- again, please don’t hate me if any of these treadmills have gone up in price).

 Anyway, back to the good stuff.

-The only difference is having realistic expectations regarding what you get for under $1000.
+The only difference is having realistic expectations regarding what you can get for under $1000.

-The following specs/features should be prioritized when looking for an affordable home treadmill:
+The following specs/features should be prioritized when looking for a home treadmill in any price range:

 Running Surface

-If you’ve ever read any of my treadmill reviews before, you know I’m a stickler for the running surface size.
+If you’ve ever read any of my treadmill reviews before, you know I’m a stickler for the size of the running surface.

 Simply put, this measurement refers to how much usable belt space you have when walking or running on the machine.